jessepav/lacygoill-wiki-backup/vim/vim.md

 # ?

+Document `:unhide`.

+Useful to see all hidden buffers in a window.
+It only works  if you don't have  too many hidden buffers  (otherwise `E36`: not enough room).

+    $ vim -p ~/.shrc ~/.bashrc ~/.zshrc
+    :tabonly
+    :unhide

+Note that it doesn't work here:

+    $ vim ~/.shrc ~/.bashrc ~/.zshrc
+    :unhide

+Because even though  `~/.bashrc` and `~/.zshrc` are  not displayed, technically, they are not hidden buffers.
+They are just file paths in the buffer list.
+They will be loaded/created once you visit them.

+# ?

 If you have modified a file from outside Vim, you will lose its undo history.
 For example, assuming `file` is not opened in a Vim instance, if you run: